Toby-pixelRev/IMCS3010UProject_TextBinary_Classification_Math_Vs_NonMath/README.md

 versa.
 It also provides functions for parsing LaTeX code and converting it into plain text via its latex2text dependency.

+- **Pandas**: A fast, powerful, and flexible Python dependency that used for primarily for data analysis and manipulation purposes.
+    - **pd.DataFrame**: A module capabale of creating a two-dimensional, size-mutable, potentially heterogeneous tabular dataset using a fixed set of data.

 - **Scikit-Learn**: A Python module that is utilized for machine learning purposes and contains tools for predictive data analysis.
 It is built on NumPy, SciPy, and matplotlib.
     - **sklearn.metrics.pairwise.cosine similarity**: A type of metric utilized to compute the cosine